tonymynd/KJV-PowerShell/README.md

 # KJV PowerShell Module

-This PowerShell module provides access to the King James Version (KJV) of the Bible using the Bible API.
-You can retrieve Bible verses directly from your terminal by specifying the book, chapter, and verse.
+This PowerShell module provides easy access to the King James Version (KJV) of the Bible using a public Bible API.
+Retrieve Bible verses directly from your terminal by specifying the book, chapter, and verse.

+## Features

+- Fetch individual verses from the King James Version of the Bible
+- Support for both full book names and common abbreviations
+- Proper capitalization of book names in output
+- Error handling for invalid book names, chapters, and verses
+- Suggestions for similar book names when a typo is detected

 ## Installation